cj-hilder/ble-hr-tool/README.md

 **Active thresholds**
 - *Upper threshold* — The ceiling for the Active state.
 If unsure, resting HR + 15 is a conservative starting point.
-- *Lower threshold* — HR must fall below this to exit Rest or pull back to Active.
+- *Lower threshold* — HR must fall below this to exit 'Rest or pull back' to Active.
 Usually set just below the upper threshold.

 **Recovery limits**
-- *Max recovery period* — The total time allowed in Rest or pull back before a forced heart rate Reset.
+- *Max recovery period* — The total time allowed in 'Rest or pull back' before a forced heart rate Reset.
-- *Max response lag* — How long HR is allowed to keep rising after entering Rest or pull back before a heart rate Reset is forced.
+- *Max response lag* — How long HR is allowed to keep rising after entering 'Rest or pull back' before a heart rate Reset is forced.
 This specifically targets the delayed-recovery pattern.
 - *Resets before warning* — How many heart rate Resets trigger the end-session advisory.

 **Target zone**